-As such, modal verbs are a very special type of verb in French.
+Modal verbs are a very special type of verb in French.
 They are a type of helping verb that modifies the “mood” of the unconjugated verb that comes afterward, which is a fancy way to say that these verbs indicate ability, possibility, desire or necessity.

-For example, the verbs vouloir (to want), pouvoir (to be able to) devoir (to have to) and savoir (to know) are all modal verbs.
-Check out their conjugations:
+For example, the verbs vouloir (to want), pouvoir (to be able to), devoir (to have to) and savoir (to know) are all modal verbs.